udexon/Homoiconism/Q29_Homoiconic_Debug_Compose.md

 #### Finding Alternative Routes in Map

-Generalize Finding Alternative Routes in Map to programming and problem solving using HTDC?
+Generalize Finding Alternative Routes in Map (FARM) to programming and problem solving using HTDC?

 Start with small goal: artificial maze, find alternative routes.

 Generalize goals to greater goals: find food, energy sources, money, land, resources, etc.

+- Homoiconism is a model that allows FARM to be generalized to greater goals in programming and problem solving.

 #### Program Composition
 ```